Why frogs can’t do it – limb regeneration under the lens

 On the other side of the Atlantic, in the wetlands of Sub-Saharan Africa, lives the African clawed frog (Xenopus laevis), an animal to which developmental biologists have taken a liking.
 In contrast to the axolotl, Xenopus goes through the process of metamorphosis, during which a tadpole turns into a frog and loses much of its ability to regenerate.
 When the leg of an adult is amputated, it is gradually replaced by a pointy ‘spike’ of unsegmented cartilage, giving the frog’s leg a misleading Wolverine look.

-Puzzled by this marked difference between axolotls and frogs, an international team of scientists led by the labs of Elly Tanaka at the Research Institute of Molecular Pathology (IMP) and Barbara Treutlein at ETH Zurich set out to investigate the process at the cellular and molecular levels.
+Puzzled by this marked difference between axolotls and frogs, an international team of scientists led by the labs of Elly Tanaka at the IMP and Barbara Treutlein at ETH Zurich set out to investigate the process at the cellular and molecular levels.
 Their study, now published in the journal Developmental Cell, lays a new stone for our understanding of regeneration in vertebrates.

 Blame the blastema